-Real signals were acquired in the big points on the grid of Fig. 9 in our laboratory.
+Real signals were acquired in the big points on the grid of Fig. 7 in our laboratory.
 In each point 10 replicas of the same 6 signals were acquired: 5 replicas have been used for training and the other 5 for testing.
-Other synthetic signals were created shifting the original signals as if they were emitted in the small points of Fig. 9.
-In Fig. 10 results concerning speech and DTMF tones localization are reported.
+Other synthetic signals were created shifting the original signals as it were emitted in the small points of Fig. 7.
+In Fig. 8 results concerning speech and DTMF tones localization are reported.
 It is depicted the absolute mean localization error of acoustic signal considering two different neural network training algorithms: Rprop and Levemberg-Marquard.
-Better results have been obtained using the Rprop learning algorithm, obtaining an absolute mean localization error of about 45 cm.
+Better results have been obtained using the Rprop learning algorithm, obtaining an absolute mean localization error of acoustic mean localization error of about 45 cm.